jcmenjr/bioentro-suite/README.md

 A collection of command-line tools that apply information theory to biological sequences — measuring Shannon entropy, Jensen-Shannon divergence, Kolmogorov complexity, and an Informational Priority Score (IPS) to characterize and prioritize hypothetical proteins for experimental validation.

-Developed as part of a thesis on the application of information theory to the functional prediction of hypothetical proteins in clinical isolates of *Pseudomonas aeruginosa*, with generalization to any bacterial system.
+Developed as part of a thesis on the application of information theory to the priorization of hypothetical proteins in clinical isolates of *Pseudomonas aeruginosa*, with generalization to any bacterial system.

 ---